Piyushkumarsaini/expense_tracker/README.md

+.

+# 💰 Expense Tracker – Django Project
 This Django project allows users to manage their income, expenses, and budgets.
-It includes features such as category-wise tracking, selection of payment methods, and user authentication for a secure and personalized experience.
+It includes features such as category-wise tracking, selection of payment methods, and user authentication for a secure and personalized experience

-# 💰 Expense Tracker – Django Project

-A simple yet powerful Expense Tracker built with Django that allows users to manage their incomes, expenses, and budgets efficiently.

 ---